![]() |

 In China, this tekuk was given as a gift to the king of the Tang Dynasty.
 After the king's death, this precious work was also buried with him until about 55 years ago, when it was discovered during archaeological excavations in the tomb of the king of the Tang Dynasty.

-Wherever we look in the world, we see the radiance of Iranian culture and history.
+Wherever we look in the world, we see the radiance of Persian culture and history.

 Evidence of Sasanian art in the eastern provinces and its influences on Chinese art